Refresh quiz ad units – why you should:

 Here some sample code you can use – just make sure to:

-- Replace #google-ads-iframe in 2 places with the ID of your iFrame containing the ads
+- Replace Google_Ad_Unit in the code below with the ID of your iFrame containing the ads

-- Actually put your ad code into an iFrame.
+- Make sure to put your ad code into an iFrame.
 (If it is not in an iFrame, this method won’t work.)

 Refresh quiz ad units – WordPress